-The Old School New Body, aka F4X training system, is a no frills, simple and effective fitness program that has already helped scores of people get back into shape, lose fat, gain muscle and look younger.
+The Old School New Body, aka the F4X training system, is a no-frills, simple and effective fitness program that has already helped scores of people get back in shape, lose fat, gain muscle, and look younger.

-It is marketed for people over 35 and up to ripe old age, people over 60, 70 or more who are surprisingly responsive to appropriate training.
-However, the program is just as effective for beginners or anyone who needs a solid workout protocol that does not put too much stress on joints and tendons.
+It is marketed for people over 35 and up to ripe old age, people over 60, 70, or more who are surprisingly responsive to appropriate training.
+However, the program is just as effective for beginners or anyone who needs a solid workout protocol that does not stress joints and tendons.
 You’ll see why later.

 You should also check our Body Transformation Blueprint review.

 However, while Vince Gironda’s workout hinged on 8 sets of 8 repetitions, Steve and Becky Holman’s Old School New Body rely on 4 sets of 10.
 Both methods rely on short rest times between sets to increase metabolic stress and induce hypertrophy.

 They are both high-volume methods, and both entail limiting the number of repetitions you could get with a certain weight and not going to muscle failure immediately on the first set.